ILovewindows-oss/learning-scientific-computing/base-skills/programming-cpp/ode-runge-kutta-4th-order/README.md

 Pure-C library for solving ODE's with a simple RK4 ODE integrator.

-It is intended only for library construction teaching and should not be used for any serious ends, for which better methods and libraries are available.
+It is intended only for library construction teaching and should not be used for any serious ends, for which validated libraries are available.

 A `Makefile` is provided with basic compilation instructions, also for teaching purposes.